 Certain of our indebtedness, including certain series of indenture securities, may be secured.
 The prospectus supplement for each series of indenture securities will describe the terms of any security interest for such series and will indicate the approximate amount of our secured indebtedness as of a recent date.
-In the event of a distribution of our assets upon our insolvency, the holders of unsecured indenture securities may recover less, ratably, than holders of any of our secured indebtedness.
+In the event of a distribution of our assets upon our insolvency, the holders of unsecured indeptedness.